jaytimm/PresElectionResults/README.md

 political boundary files as simple feature geometries.
 Aggregated from existing resources as an **R data package**.

-Additionally included: an R function for scraping the time-line for the Trump presidency from Wikipedia.
+Additionally included: an R function for scraping time-line details for the Trump presidency from Wikipedia.

-Election returns include:
+Election returns included in package:

 > -   House and Senate returns by congressional district and state,
 >     respectively, (from 1976 onward) made available via